GrieferPig/b450m-5700g-hackintosh/README.md

 # Hardware config
 - MSI B450M Mortar Max
-  - USB mapping is specific to motherboard so beware that it's highly possible my mapping can be different from yours
+  - USB mapping is specific to motherboard model so beware that it's highly possible my mapping can be different from yours in case you don't have the same motherboard
   - Onboard Audio Codec: alc892
   - Onboard Ethernet: rtl8111
 - AMD Ryzen 5700G